network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 have solved the problem.

-Our networks remain unresponsive, not from a lack of technical solutions, but rather a lack of awareness of the problem.
+Our networks remain unresponsive, not from a lack of technical solutions, but rather a lack of awareness of the problem and its solutions.
-We believe that creating a tool whose measurement matches people's every day experience will create the necessary awareness, and result in a demand for products that solve the problem.
+We believe that creating a tool whose measurement matches people's everyday experience will create the necessary awareness, and result in a demand for products that solve the problem.

 This document specifies the "RPM Test" for measuring responsiveness.
-It uses common protocols and mechanisms to measure user experience especially when the network is under working conditions.
+It uses common protocols and mechanisms to measure user experience specifically when the network is under working conditions.
 The measurement is expressed as "Round-trips Per Minute" (RPM) and should be included with throughput (up and down) and idle latency as critical indicators of network quality.